PrestaShop/prestashop-specs/content/1.7/back-office/customer-service/order-messages/order-messages.md

 - **ID** - unique indentificator of the entry.
 Arrange the list by ID.
 - **Name** - entry name description text.
 Arrange the list by Name.
 - **Message** - the message text content displayed.

+## Filtering actions in sections

+- **Search ID field** - a text input field with the placeholder _Search ID_, inputting number, clicking Search CTA, will filtrate the numeric results.
+- **Search name** - a text input field with the placeholder _Search name_, inputting letters, clicking Search CTA will filtrate the appropriate name result.
+- **Search CTA** - by default the button is disabled.
+Once there is something typed in the Filtering fields, the button becomes active.
+After clicking the button, the search results will be returned in the table.
+If there are no results found, there will be a black triangle icon with with a white exclamation mark displayed in table, and a small description above _No records found_.
+X icon and _Reset_ near Search CTA indicates about resetting the search.